arisk02/robot-fleet-management-system/docs/contributions/standups/standupContributions-11-16.md

 # 11/16/23 Standup Contributions

 ## Bereket
-- Updated room to dynamically select the type of cleaning required
+- Updated room to dynamically select the type of cleaning required (room class branch)
-- Updated the command line interface to support the added features like rechange and repair
+- Updated the command line interface to support the added features like rechange and repair (update-main branch)

 ## Ethan
 - Researched concurrency in c++, specificanlly the async function.